Support shouldn’t feel like filing a ticket. With Missive, your team handles every customer request with context, empathy, and speed.

 October 26, 2024

-When I started my career, my first experience with team emails was chaotic.
-We had multiple inboxes, scattered conversations, and constant back-and-forth about who was handling what.
+When I started my career, my first experience with team email was chaotic.
+Multiple inboxes, scattered conversations, constant back-and-forth about who was handling what.
 It was a nightmare.

-At my last job, we used Missive, and it was like night and day compared to my previous experience.
-However, it wasn't until I discovered some of its hidden features that things really clicked for me.
+At my last job, we used Missive, and it was night and day compared to my previous experience.
+But it wasn’t until I discovered some of the hidden features that things really clicked for me.

-Over the past few years, I've used Missive daily, and for the last year, I've been helping Missive customers uncover all its hidden gems.
-Today, I want to share the five features that transformed how I handle communication.
-These aren't the flashy features – they're the practical, everyday tools that can make a difference.
+Over the past few years I’ve used Missive daily, and for the last year I’ve been helping Missive customers uncover the hidden gems.
+Today I want to share the five features that transformed how I handle communication.
+These aren’t the flashy ones, they’re the practical, everyday tools that make a real difference.

-You know when someone starts a new email thread about something you're already discussing in another thread?
+You know when someone starts a new email thread about something you’re already discussing in another thread?
 This used to drive me crazy.
-But in Missive, you just drag one conversation onto the other, and they merge into a single thread.
+In Missive, you just drag one conversation onto the other and they merge into a single thread.
 Everything stays in order, nothing gets lost, and suddenly all your context is in one place.

-Pro tip: You cannot undo the merging.
-BUT you can move messages of merged conversations to new private or shared ones.
+Pro tip: You can’t undo a merge, but you can move messages out of a merged conversation into new private or shared ones.

-At first glance, customizing your sidebar might not sound revolutionary.
-But trust me – it's like finally organizing your desk after years of chaos.
+Customizing your sidebar might not sound revolutionary at first, but trust me: it’s like finally organizing your desk after years of chaos.

 Pro tip: You can also create whole new sections.
 Just drag an item on top of the +More button in the sidebar.

-This feature is really powerful: inserting canned responses inline.
-Do you know what I'm talking about?
+This feature is genuinely powerful: inserting canned responses inline.
+Do you know what I mean?

-Just type a hashtag followed by your response name, and boom – your full message appears right where you're typing.
+Type a hashtag followed by your response name, and boom, your full message appears right where you’re typing.
 No more copying and pasting, no more digging through templates.

 If you learn one keyboard shortcut in Missive, make it this one.
-Press Cmd+K on Mac (or Ctrl+K on Windows), and you've got instant access to pretty much everything.
+Press Cmd+K on Mac (or Ctrl+K on Windows) and you’ve got instant access to pretty much everything.

-If I were to time-track myself for a week with and without using the command bar.
-The difference?
-About 3 minutes saved each day just from reducing mouse usage and menu navigation.
-Compound this to a year, and you'll see how powerful it can be.
+If I time-track myself for a week with and without using the command bar, the difference is about 3 minutes saved each day just from reducing mouse usage and menu navigation.
+Compound that over a year and it adds up fast.

-This last one's simple but brilliant.
-You can rename your email threads to whatever you want.
+This last one is simple but brilliant.
+You can rename email threads to whatever you want.

 The real magic happens when you combine some of these features.

-Let's talk numbers.
 Depending on your use case, after implementing these features across your team:

 Don’t try to implement everything at once.
 Start with the feature that addresses your biggest pain point: